lemmonas/cse-212-final-project-tutorial/2-sets.md

 ## Example problem

 Suppose you have been assigned to write a program that keeps track of what letters a player has guessed in an online hangman game, and also gives the appropriate responses to each letter guessed.

+Sample responses:

+* Letter has already been guessed.

+* You've guessed a correct letter!

+* Sorry, that letter isn't in the word.

 [Example solution file](set-ex-solution.py)